ila36IX/start_repo_from_computer/README.md

-# This repository is first created in my colcal computer
+# This repository is first created in my local computer
 ## Then it should be pushed to the github repository